angular/router/docs/content/getting-started.md

 ## Components

 In Angular 1, a "routable component" is a template, plus a controller, plus a router.
-You can configure how to map component names to controllers and templates in the [componentLoader](componentLoaderProvider) service.
+You can configure how to map component names to controllers and templates in the [$componentLoader]($componentLoaderProvider) service.

 <!--
 <aside class="implementation detail">